-Several alternative orientations were considered, including reorienting the solar panel rows.
-Although a revised orientation was initially considered to maximize solar exposure and preserve buffer areas, further analysis indicated that modifying the optimal tilt and spacing would unnecessarily reduce energy output and overall efficiency, without yielding substantial improvements in glare mitigation.
-The proposed layout was therefore selected to achieve optimal balance between energy production, land use, compatibility, and environmental preservation, with glare impacts maintained at minimal levels.
+Another alternative included reorienting the solar panel rows to maximize solar exposure while preserving buffer areas.
+It was determined that altering the optimal tilt and spacing would decrease energy output and reduce the Project's overall efficiency.
+The proposed layout was chosen to achieve an optimal balance between energy production, land use compatibility, and environmental preservation.